-As of December 31, 2019, the Company had manufacturing arrangements with vendors for the supply of materials for use in preclinical and clinical studies.
-If the Company were to experience any disruptions in either party's ability or willingness to continue to provide manufacturing services, the Company may experience significant delays in its product development timelines and may incur substantial costs to secure alternative sources of manufacturing.
+As of December 31, 2022, the Company had manufacturing arrangements with vendors for the supply of materials for use in preclinical and clinical studies.
+If the Company were to experience any disruptions in the vendors' ability or willingness to continue to provide manufacturing services, the Company may experience significant delays in its product development timelines and may incur substantial costs to secure alternative sources of manufacturing.